MicrosoftDocs/quantum-docs/articles/get-started-jupyter-notebook.md

 ms.subservice: qdk
 ms.topic: how-to
 no-loc: ['Q#', '$$v']
-title: Get started with Jupyter notebooks
+title: Get started with a Jupyter and Qiskit notebook
 uid: microsoft.quantum.get-started.notebooks
 ---

-# Get started with Jupyter notebooks in Azure Quantum
+# Get started with a Jupyter notebook and Qiskit in Azure Quantum

-Learn how to run Q# or Python code in a Jupyter notebook in an [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
-A Jupyter notebook is a document that contains both rich text and code and can run in your browser.
+Learn how to run Python code that use the Qiskit library in a Jupyter notebook with [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview).
+A [Jupyter](https://jupyter.org/) notebook is a document that contains both rich text and code and can run in your browser, and can run Q# and Python code with Azure Quantum.

+In this article, you will run a sample notebook that sends a basic quantum circuit expressed using the Qiskit library to an IonQ target via the Azure Quantum service.
+Qiskit is an open-source framework for working with noisy quantum computers at the level of pulses, circuits, and algorithms.
+For more information about Quiskit, see the [Qiskit documentation](https://qiskit.org/documentation/intro_tutorial1.html).

 For more information about Jupyter notebooks, see [Run Jupyter notebooks in an Azure Quantum workspace](xref:microsoft.quantum.how-to.notebooks)